Referral Guidance for patients of Birmingham GPs

-In West Birmingham there is a formally commissioned IOP repeat measures service provided by PES.
+Both CCGs covering Birmingham have a formally commissioned IOP repeat measures service provided by Primary Eyecare Services [PES}.
 Patients found to have an IOP in excess of 23 mm Hg at sight test but with no other signs of glaucoma, should have their IOP measured again using applanation tonometry on the same day.
 If the IOP is still found to be in excess of 23 mm Hg the patient should have a repeat applanation tonometry reading taken on another day.
 If the IOP remains above 23 mm Hg a routine referral to ophthalmology should be made so that a diagnosis of ocular hypertension or glaucoma can be made.
 If the second applanation result is 23 mm Hg or below the patient can be discharged and advised to return for a routine eye test at an appropriate interval.

 Threshold visual field defects should be carefully assessed and every attempt made to determine their aetiology.
 Remember that field defects can have many causes, by no means all of which are associated with glaucoma.

 Unless you can be absolutely sure that there is a reasonable explanation for the field defect which does not require referral, e.g. hemianopia as a result of a stroke already known to the GP or tilted discs, all field defects should be referred for assessment by an ophthalmologist.

 Where, in your opinion, the condition causing the defect might be sight or life threatening then an emergency (same day) referral to eye casualty at BMEC should be made.

 In the absence of other diagnostic signs, visual field defects should be confirmed by at least one repeat measurement before referring.

 7.5 Anomalous disc appearance in the absence of elevated IOP and field defect.